boxlegs/pentagon-pizza-party/README.md

 echo 'NTFY_URL=xxx' | tee -a .env
 ```
 ### Usage
 Now you can enjoy getting ahead of the curve on world events!
+Keep in mind that the GCP Places API allows **up to 10000** free API calls per month, so be sure to watch your usage if you're running this script on a schedule.

 ```sh
 python3 main.py
 ```

+### To Do
+I'm thinking of adding support for more locations (such as Freddie's Beach Bar), as well as tiered notifications based off the severity of activity spikes (urgent, mild etc).